nubart/blog-en/_posts/2020-03-23-devices-audioguide-hygiene-coronavirus.md

 But, hey, it's *our* dirt, after all!
 We can live with that.
 Our smartphone has become a too important comodity to allow us the luxury of being picky.

 And besides: **cell phones are personal devices**.
-The data contained in a cell phone is sensitive, so we usually do not lose sight of it and rarely share it by passing it to somebody else.
+The data contained in our smartphone is sensitive, so we usually do not lose sight of it and rarely share it by passing it to somebody else.

-On the other hand, **an audio guide device in a museum is like a mobile phone that is passed from hand to hand many times a day and whose functionality requires to bring it close to the face**, either directly or through a headset.
+But now, think about audio guides. **An audio guide device in a museum is like a mobile phone that is passed from hand to hand many times a day and whose functionality requires to bring it close to the face**, either directly or through a headset.

 ![Woman holding an audio guide]({{site.baseurl}}/images/posts/woman-audioguide-face.jpg){: .center-image }